lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

 # Nonfunctional Requirements

-Required tools for test of nonfunctional requirements: \newline
-    - Car \newline
-    - Server \newline
-    - Client/UI \newline
-    - User guide \newline
-    - Charging station

 \begin{longtable}{|p{0.19\textwidth}|p{0.19\textwidth}|p{0.19\textwidth}|p{0.19\textwidth}|p{0.11\textwidth}|}
 \hline
 \textbf{Requirement under test} & \textbf{Action} & \textbf{Expected Result} & \textbf{Actual result} & \textbf{(OK/FAIL)} \\
 \hline
 Functionality 1 - Car requests routes from server & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Open Wireshark to monitor the local network & Wireshark is monitoring the local network & H & H\\
+1 & Open Wireshark to monitor the local network & Wireshark is monitoring the local network & - & -\\
 \hline
-2 & Press the action button & [Wireshark] The car sends a request to the server, and the server responds & H & H\\
+2 & Press the action button & [Wireshark] The car sends a request to the server, and the server responds & - & -\\
 \hline
 Functionality 2 - Car continues route & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at destination}\\
 \hline
-1 & Press the action button & The car starts driving to continue its route & H & H\\
+1 & Press the action button & The car starts driving to continue its route & - & -\\
 \hline
 Usability 1 - The car is equipped with two LEDs & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Inspect the car & [Visual test] On the car is two LEDs, one green and one red & H & H\\
+1 & Inspect the car & [Visual test] On the car is two LEDs, one green and one red & - & -\\
 \hline
 Usability 2 - The car is equipped with a speaker & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase, server is running and has <1 routes stored}\\
 \hline
-1 & Press the action button & When the green LED turns on, a sound is also played to indicate the car is ready to execute route & H & H\\
+1 & Press the action button & When the green LED turns on, a sound is also played to indicate the car is ready to execute route & - & -\\
 \hline
 Usability 3 - User guide !!!!!!!!!!!!!!!!!!!!!!!!!!!! & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{A user guide has been written ???????}\\
 \hline
-1 & Write a user guide ???? & A user guide has been written ?????? & H & H\\
+1 & Write a user guide ???? & A user guide has been written ?????? & - & -\\
 \hline
 Usability 4 - User guide & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Read the user guide & The user guide includes troublehooting for 5 common error-scenarios & H & H\\
+1 & Read the user guide & The user guide includes troublehooting for 5 common error-scenarios & - & -\\
 \hline
 Usability 5 - Buttons on car & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Inspect the car & [Visual test]The car is equipped with two buttons labelled 'Action' and 'Power' & H & H\\
+1 & Inspect the car & [Visual test]The car is equipped with two buttons labelled 'Action' and 'Power' & - & -\\
 \hline
 Usability 6 - UI & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Start creating route on client & A UI opens & H & H\\
+1 & Start creating route on client & A UI opens & - & -\\
 \hline
 Usability 7 - Text on UI & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase}\\
 \hline
-1 & Open the Client UI & The size of text in the UI is > 14pt, and the color of the text is a contrasting color to the background  & H & H\\
+1 & Open the Client UI & The size of text in the UI is > 14pt, and the color of the text is a contrasting color to the background  & - & -\\
 \hline
-2 & Shine a flashlight at the screen or recreate a high-light environment in another way & The text in the UI is still readable & H & H\\
+2 & Shine a flashlight at the screen or recreate a high-light environment in another way & The text in the UI is still readable & - & -\\
 \hline
 Reliability 1 - Continuous driving & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{The car is fully charged and 10+ routes are ready in server}\\
 \hline
-1 & Start a timer & The user is timing the system & H & H\\
+1 & Start a timer & The user is timing the system & - & -\\
 \hline
-2 & Press the action button & The car requests and receives a route, and the green LED turns on & H & H\\
+2 & Press the action button & The car requests and receives a route, and the green LED turns on & - & -\\
 \hline
-3 & Press the action button & The car starts driving, and arrives at next destination & H & H\\
+3 & Press the action button & The car starts driving, and arrives at next destination & - & -\\
 \hline
-4 & Repeat point 3 until car is back at homebase & The car is at homebase and ready to request another route & H & H\\
+4 & Repeat point 3 until car is back at homebase & The car is at homebase and ready to request another route & - & -\\
 \hline
-5 & Repeat point 1 to 4 until 65 minutes have passed(To account for delays when fetching/continuing routes, etc.) & 65 minutes have passed and the car is still executing routes without issues & H & H\\
+5 & Repeat point 1 to 4 until 65 minutes have passed(To account for delays when fetching/continuing routes, etc.) & 65 minutes have passed and the car is still executing routes without issues & - & -\\
 \hline
 Reliability 2 - Continuous running of server & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Server is running and car is idle at homebase}\\
 \hline
-1 & Prepare and start a timer or stopwatch & The user is tracking the time & H & H\\
+1 & Prepare and start a timer or stopwatch & The user is tracking the time & - & -\\
 \hline
-2 & Wait until 6 hours have passed, then press the action button on the car to request a route & The route is fetched without issues & H & H\\
+2 & Wait until 6 hours have passed, then press the action button on the car to request a route & The route is fetched without issues & - & -\\
 \hline
 Reliability 3 - Continuous running of server & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Server is running and car is idle at homebase}\\
 \hline
-1 & Prepare and start a stopwatch or timer & The timer/stopwatch is tracking the time & H &\\
+1 & Prepare and start a stopwatch or timer & The timer/stopwatch is tracking the time & - &\\
 \hline
-2 & Remove the current battery from the car & The battery is removed successfully & H & H\\
+2 & Remove the current battery from the car & The battery is removed successfully & - & -\\
 \hline
-3 & Install a new battery in the car & The new battery is installed successfully & H & H\\
+3 & Install a new battery in the car & The new battery is installed successfully & - & -\\
 \hline
-4 & Stop the stopwatch/timer & Less then 10 minutes have passed & H & H\\
+4 & Stop the stopwatch/timer & Less then 10 minutes have passed & - & -\\
 \hline
 Reliability 4 - Success rate of routes & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase and server is running with 10 routes stored}\\
 \hline
-1 & Press the action button & The green LED lights up & H & H\\
+1 & Press the action button & The green LED lights up & - & -\\
 \hline
-2 & Press the action button & The car starts executing route & H & H\\
+2 & Press the action button & The car starts executing route & - & -\\
 \hline
-3 & Wait for car to arrive at destination & The car is at destination, and green LED is on & H & H\\
+3 & Wait for car to arrive at destination & The car is at destination, and green LED is on & - & -\\
 \hline
-4 & Repeat point 2 to 3 until route is complete & The car is idle at homebase & H & H\\
+4 & Repeat point 2 to 3 until route is complete & The car is idle at homebase & - & -\\
 \hline
-5 & Repeat step 1 to 4 until 10 routes have been completed in total & The car completed at least 9 routes & H & H\\
+5 & Repeat step 1 to 4 until 10 routes have been completed in total & The car completed at least 9 routes & - & -\\
 \hline
 Reliability 5 - Car drives on wet floor & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase and server is running}\\
 \hline
-1 & Grab a bottle of water(500 ml) and pour it evenly over the surface that makes up your testing environment & The surface the car is going to drive on is wet & H & H\\
+1 & Grab a bottle of water(500 ml) and pour it evenly over the surface that makes up your testing environment & The surface the car is going to drive on is wet & - & -\\
 \hline
-2 & Press the action butto on the car & The green LED turns on & H & H\\
+2 & Press the action butto on the car & The green LED turns on & - & -\\
 \hline
-3 & Press the action button & The car starts executing route & H &\\
+3 & Press the action button & The car starts executing route & - &\\
 \hline
-4 & Watch car while its exeucting route & The car cannot complete the route & H & H\\
+4 & Watch car while its exeucting route & The car cannot complete the route & - & -\\
 \hline
 Performance 1 - Button response time & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase and server is running}\\
 \hline
-1 & Open Wireshark to monitor the local network & Wireshark is monitoring the local network & H & H\\
+1 & Open Wireshark to monitor the local network & Wireshark is monitoring the local network & - & -\\
 \hline
-2 & Prepare and start stopwatch/timer & The user is now tracking the time & H & H\\
+2 & Prepare and start stopwatch/timer & The user is now tracking the time & - & -\\
 \hline
-3 & Press the action button & [Wireshark] The car requests a route within 1 second & H & H\\
+3 & Press the action button & [Wireshark] The car requests a route within 1 second & - & -\\
 \hline
 Performance 2 - Car startup time & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is turned off and server is running}\\
 \hline
-1 & Prepare a stopwatch/timer & The user is tracking the time & H & H\\
+1 & Prepare a stopwatch/timer & The user is tracking the time & - & -\\
 \hline
-2 & Press the power button, and wait for the green LED to turn on & The green LED turns on within 1 minute & H & H\\
+2 & Press the power button, and wait for the green LED to turn on & The green LED turns on within 1 minute & - & -\\
 \hline
 Performance 3 - Car minimum range & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle and fully charged at homebase and server is running}\\
 \hline
-1 & Find the longest possible route in your testing setup & The longest route is found & H & H\\
+1 & Find the longest possible route in your testing setup & The longest route is found & - & -\\
 \hline
-2 & Create make multiple copies of said route on server, so that the total length of routes stored is 500 meters or higher & Routes of total length < 500 meters have been stored on server & H & H\\
+2 & Create make multiple copies of said route on server, so that the total length of routes stored is 500 meters or higher & Routes of total length < 500 meters have been stored on server & - & -\\
 \hline
-3 & Press the action button & The green LED turns on & H & H\\
+3 & Press the action button & The green LED turns on & - & -\\
 \hline
-4 & Press the action button & The car starts driving to next destination & H & H\\
+4 & Press the action button & The car starts driving to next destination & - & -\\
 \hline
-5 & Wait for car to reach destination & The car has reached its destination and the green LED is on & H & H\\
+5 & Wait for car to reach destination & The car has reached its destination and the green LED is on & - & -\\
 \hline
-6 & Repeat point 4 through 5 until car has completed route and is idle at homebase & The car is idle at homebase & H & H\\
+6 & Repeat point 4 through 5 until car has completed route and is idle at homebase & The car is idle at homebase & - & -\\
 \hline
-7 & Repeat point 3 through 6 until car the total length driven by car exceeds 500 meters & The battery is still powering the car & H & H\\
+7 & Repeat point 3 through 6 until car the total length driven by car exceeds 500 meters & The battery is still powering the car & - & -\\
 \hline
 Performance 4 - Car maximum speed & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is idle at homebase and server is running}\\
 \hline
-1 & Prepare a speedometer & The speed of the car is ready to be read & H & H\\
+1 & Prepare a speedometer & The speed of the car is ready to be read & - & -\\
 \hline
-2 & Press the action button & The green LED turns on & H & H\\
+2 & Press the action button & The green LED turns on & - & -\\
 \hline
-3 & Press the action button & The car starts driving to next destination & H & H\\
+3 & Press the action button & The car starts driving to next destination & - & -\\
 \hline
-4 & Track the speed of the car during the completion of the route, until the route car has reached its destination & The car is idle at destination & H & H\\
+4 & Track the speed of the car during the completion of the route, until the route car has reached its destination & The car is idle at destination & - & -\\
 \hline
-5 & Repeat point 3 through 4 until route is completed, while still tracking the speed & The car never exceeds a speed of 5 km/h & H & H\\
+5 & Repeat point 3 through 4 until route is completed, while still tracking the speed & The car never exceeds a speed of 5 km/- & - & -\\
 \hline
 XXXXX xxxxx - Car car car & Precondition: & \multicolumn{3}{|p{0.5\textwidth}|}{Car is car car}\\
 \hline
-1 & do car car & car car & H & H\\
+1 & do car car & car car & - & -\\
 \hline
-1 & do car car & car car & H & H\\
+1 & do car car & car car & - & -\\
 \hline

 \end{longtable}